SuavePirate/CortanaSkillsKit/docs/skills/adaptive-cards.md

 * [adaptivecards.io/visualizer](https://adaptivecards.io/visualizer)

 >[!IMPORTANT]

-> 1. The speak object of an adaptive card needs to be copied to the Message for Cortana to speak the text.
+> 1. In order to have Cortana speak the text from an adaptive card, the speak object from the adaptive card needs to be copied to the `Message for Cortana`.
-> 1. The speak object text needs to be wrapped in SSML `<speak>` tags (if it is not already).
+> 1. Make sure the speak object text is wrapped in SSML `<speak>` tags.
+(See the Cortana [Speech Synthesis Markup Language (SSML) reference](https://docs.microsoft.com/en-us/cortana/skills/speech-synthesis-markup-language) for details.)

  The sample text block provides the title text for the sample card in the Adaptive Cards Visualizer.